-This feature is compatible only for SNS firewalls in version 4.3 and higher.
+This feature is compatible with SNS firewalls from version 4.3 upwards.

-4.12.1 Downloading Active Update databases
+4.13.1 Downloading Active Update databases

 You must download Active Update databases on the SMC server to be able to distribute them later on SNS firewalls.
 The steps vary depending on whether the SMC server is connected to the Internet.